ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Selecting this credential type enables synchronization of inventory with VMware vCenter.

-climber uses the following environment variables for VMware vCenter credentials and are fields prompted in the user interface:
+ascender uses the following environment variables for VMware vCenter credentials and are fields prompted in the user interface:

 ::